un-def/dl-plus/docs/available-extractor-plugins.md

 # Available Extractor Plugins

 This is a list of the extractor plugins known to/recommended by the `dl-plus` developers.

-Try searching for “dl-plus-extractor” on PyPI/GitHub/GitLab/etc. to get more plugins, but remember — this is at your own risk.
+Try searching for `dl-plus-extractor` on [PyPI](https://pypi.org/search/?q=dl-plus-extractor)/[GitHub](https://github.com/search?q=dl-plus-extractor)/[GitLab](https://gitlab.com/explore/projects?name=dl-plus-extractor)/etc. to get more plugins, but remember — this is at your own risk.

 | Service | Plugin Name | Plugin Package |
 | --- | --- | --- |